 - Include keywords on your site to match your brand

 What if my restaurant website does not rank well for the most important keywords?

 While there is no guaranteed way to achieve a certain visibility or rank for your website on a specific search term, the principle is that Google will rank those websites which seem to be the most useful to users for any given search term.

 For a restaurant website, follow these steps to ensure you’re doing everything you can to capture Google ranking:

 - Certain websites have a “right to rank” for certain terms.
 Make a list of keywords your website “should” rank for, and check their popularity using Google Trends.
 Incorporate those keywords into your page copy, page titles, H1s, meta descriptions, and internal links.

 - Control your Google My Business listing by using Localsync, which keeps the hours, description, and menus of your GMB listing correct and up to date.

-- Encourage other websites such as partners, clients, or community boards to link to your website.
+- Encourage other websites such as partners, diners, or community boards to link to your website.

 - Create and control Goals to track particular conversions/milestones in Google Analytics.
 These can provide a lot of information about how your users want to use your site.